 - Living well with cancer: a nurse tells you everything you need to know about managing the side effects of your treatment; by Katen Moore, Libby Schmais

-I took Glutamine powder during Chemo and didn't have problems with nausea or diarrhea, and after surgery it accelerated my healing.
-Seacure® is a supplement with Glutamine that is highly recommended for patients going through Chemo treatment.
+Glutamine powder is recommended during Chemo.
+It may inhibit the usual nausea or diarrhea, and after surgery it accelerates healing.
+Seacure® is a trusted supplement with Glutamine.
 Founded in 1994 by Dr. Donald Snyder and headquartered in Reading, Pa., Proper Nutrition, Inc. is built on a record of innovation stretching back to the early 1960s, when Dr. Snyder, as the head of a U.S. Department of the Interior Fisheries Research Laboratory, led the charge against world hunger.